cseanburns/research-notebook/source/_posts/2013-07-19-lq-vol-1-issue-1-article-1-autoethnographric-study.markdown

 about it as a whole.
 This is important to one of the purposes of this research project --- to understand the nature of the journal as a collective thing (a one).

+**Reflection**: The discussion about whether *library science* is a science is interesting, in the sense that it's similar to a discussion that still sometimes happens today, about whether *information science* is a science.
+Will we still be having this discussion in another 80 years, in 2090?